Nitro4542/getjumpscared/README.md

 You can help by fixing some bugs, create issues or create pull requests.

 All though this is a project I made in 2 hours, help is highly appreciated!

+## Disclaimer

+I am not responsible for any damage you do with this script.